Modern Family season 1: Conception

 While working in the office Lloyd and Levitan were telling stories about their family and they thought that could be a show idea, and started working around the idea of a family being observed in a mockumentary style show.
 They then later decided it would be a show about three families and their experiences.
 The show was originally called My American Family.
 Originally, the camera crew would be run by a fictitious Dutch filmmaker named Geert Floortje who had lived with Jay's family as a teenage exchange student.
 CBS, not ready to use the single-camera style of filming, nor ready to make another large commitment, did not accept the series.
 NBC, already having two shows of similar style (mockumentary), The Office and Parks and Recreation, decided against accepting the series until the success of the other two series decreases.
 ABC accepted the series.
 The series quickly became a priority for ABC after the pilot episode tested high with focus groups, resulting in the network ordering 13 episodes and adding it to the 2009–2010 fall lineup days ahead of ABC's official schedule announcement.

 The series was given a full season pickup on October 8, 2009.
-On January 12, 2010, ABC Entertainment President Stephen McPherson announced that Modern Family had been renewed for a second season.